vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 hardware version to a more recent one may result in unpredictable behavior.
 In other words, please be careful when choosing to upgrade a VM to a newer hardware version. |
+| `instanceUUID` _string_ | InstanceUUID describes the desired Instance UUID for a VM.
+If omitted, this field defaults to a random UUID.
+This value is only used for the VM Instance UUID, it is not used within cloudInit.
+This identifier is used by VirtualCenter to uniquely identify all virtual machine instances, including those that may share the same BIOS UUID. |
 | `biosUUID` _string_ | BiosUUID describes the desired BIOS UUID for a VM.
 If omitted, this field defaults to a random UUID.
 When the bootstrap provider is Cloud-Init, this value is used as the